j-ulrich/http-status-codes-cpp/README.md

 ### Status Codes Enum ###

 For the complete list of defined enums, see one of the header files.

+> **Note:** The maximum supported value for the enums is `1023`.
+Trying to convert bigger values to the enum types might be undefined behavior.

 ##### C Variant #####
 ```c